-Rob is a professional lighting designer specializing in theatre and dramatic architectural designs and is principle consultant for SLD LLC.
+Rob is a professional lighting designer specializing in dramatic architectural designs and the lighting design component of visual accessibility.
+He is principal consultant for SLD LLC.

 Rob draws from a dramatic and technologically innovative background to create exceptional lighting designs for environments of all kinds.
-His architectural credits include some of the world’s largest bridges in Hong Kong, skyscrapers in Atlanta and Hong Kong, as well as resorts and restaurants.
+His architectural credits include some of the world’s largest bridges in Hong Kong, skyscrapers in Atlanta and Hong Kong, as well as resorts, restaurants, specialized retail and museums.
 He has designed lighting for corporate, hospitality, residential, and retail environments.
-Recent projects include redesigning the lighting for houses of worship, taking into consideration the different ritual uses of the spaces, physical accessibility, appropriate reading light levels and the impact of daylighting.
+Recent projects include redesigning the lighting for houses of worship, taking into consideration the different ritual uses of the spaces, physical accessibility, appropriate reading light levels for the ageing eye and the impact of daylighting.
 He has consulted on theatre spaces, refining their lighting capabilities.

-Rob began his professional theatre career in England, at the Bristol Old Vic and the New Theatre Cardiff.
+Rob began his professional theatre career in England, in the early ’70’s at the Bristol Old Vic and the New Theatre Cardiff.
 He has designed over 200 productions on three continents in theatres including the Theatre Royal (Bristol, England), St. Lawrence Center (Toronto, Canada), Lyric Theatre (Hong Kong), Randall Theatre (Utah Shakespeare Festival), and Indiana Repertory Theatre.
 At Indiana University he has served as the Professor of Lighting Design, as the head of Design and Technology for the Theatre Department, and as the chair for many university committees.
-He is a practiced collaborator and brings a wealth of experience to his projects.
+He is a practiced collaborator.

 Marie is a lighting designer for theatrical productions and architectural projects based in Bloomington, Indiana.
 She is the design director for SLD LLC, managing all projects.

-Marie teaches lighting design courses in The Indiana University Interior Design Department and has also taught in the Department of Theatre, Drama and Contemporary Dance.
+At Indiana University, Marie has taught lighting design courses in the School of Art, Architecture, and Design and in the Department of Theatre, Drama and Contemporary Dance.
 Among more than 20 productions designed for The Brown County Playhouse in Nashville, IN, her lighting credits include “The Last Night of Ballyhoo”, “The Woman in Black”, “Dames at Sea”, “I’m Not Rappaport” and “The Complete Works of William Shakespeare Abridged.”

 Marie earned her undergraduate degree in theatre at California State University, Fresno and completed her MFA in lighting design at California State University, Fullerton.
 She has taught at Indiana University, the Hong Kong Academy for Performing Arts, Smith College and the University of Massachusetts.